crowl0gic/nut-server-cfg/README.md

 * nut-server.service
 * nut.target

-### /lib/systemd/system-shutdow/nutshutdown
+### /lib/systemd/system-shutdown/nutshutdown
-I commented out the single line in this file as it doesn't work with my configuration
+I commented out the single line in this file as it doesn't pertain to the snmp-ups configuration

-### /usr/share/nut
-The "cmdvartab" and "driver.list" files are included with the v2.8.0 tarball.
-These files are referenced by the NUT application.

-### Example installation scripts
-These scripts were written to streamline the process of installing the minimum quantity of files needed by NUT.
-File ownership and permissions were assigned as needed.
-I'm not the most well-versed with Bash and wanted to gain some experience, so these scripts could probably use some improvement.
-If anything, they can be used to confirm where specific files are being installed.
-I wouldn't expect you to run them on your system!